Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 ### Step 5 - Create a mariadb DATABASE to store the data of your php proyect or web site.

-Enter to mysql (mariaDB) Your dbAdmin password may be asked.
+Enter to mysql (mariaDB).
+Your dbAdmin password may be asked.
+On the next GRANT ALL PRIVILEGES command you must use the password that you already set for the dbAdmin account that you create on the step 4.

 ````
 mysql -u admin -p